El-walid/pegasus-commercial-analytics/README.md

 ---

-## 🐳 Docker Deployment from Scratch
+## 🐳 Docker Orchestration

-The application is containerized using Docker Compose to orchestrate MySQL, Node.js backend, and Vite frontend environments.
+The application environment is strictly containerized using Docker Compose to orchestrate MySQL, the Node.js backend, and the Vite frontend.

-### 1. Environment Variables Configuration
+### 1. Environment Configuration

 Create a `.env` file in the `backend/` directory: